 Dun-dun-dun!
 Presumably, the extended ending will appear on the home video release of Don't Breathe.
 Luckily, Alvarez actually gave us a cheeky glimpse of the footage in the red band trailer, which we've kindly included above in handy GIF form for your pleasure.

-Why Will Don't Breathe 2 Definitely Happen?
+Why Don't Breathe 2 Is Happening

 2) Fortunately, Don't Breathe is also a good film — an excellent one in fact, as its current score of 87% on Rotten Tomatoes attests.
 Variety described Don't Breathe as "a muscular exercise in brutal, relentless peril that should please genre fans," while Rolling Stone praised the filmmaking;